Vikrantlanke/security/Cloud_Custodian.md

-#How to manage AWS Resources with TAG Compliance?
+#How to manage AWS Resources with Cloud Custodian?

 ### Do you need to implement tag compliance for multiple AWS accounts with stateless rule engine?
 This Page is for you.